ChrisCherng/p2-game-selector/README.md

 ### Media

-- The images used on the sign up page are from [Board Game Geek](https://boardgamegeek.com/).
+- The images used on the site are from [Board Game Geek](https://boardgamegeek.com/).

 ### People